Topps Tiffany Baseball Cards And How To Tell The Difference Between Regular Sets

 Tiffany cards are deluxe editions of the standard sets produced by Topps between 1984 and 1991.
 They were sold exclusively in complete sets and featured upscale packaging.
 Boxes were a solid color with gold accents, with gold text signifying the year of the set.

 These cards are very similar to standard Topps sets of the time, with two key differences.
-One difference is that Topps printed Tiffany cards on white card stock instead of the typical grey card stock.
+One difference is that Topps printed Tiffany cards on white card stock rather than the typical grey card stock.
 Another notable difference is that the front of the cards has a glossy finish.

 Shop for Topps Tiffany baseball cards on eBay

 Tiffany baseball cards were first produced in 1984, during the lead-up to the junk wax era.
-These sets had an extremely low print run compared to other sets of the period, with 10,000 sets estimated to have been printed in 1984.
+Compared to other sets of the period, these sets had an extremely low print run, with 10,000 sets estimated to have been printed in 1984.

 Compare this to the base 1984 set, which had an estimated print run in the hundreds of thousands.
-This trend of a limited print collectors’ edition accompanying an overly-produced base set would continue throughout the lifetime of Tiffany.
+This trend of a limited print collectors’ edition accompanying an overly-produced base set would continue throughout Tiffany’s lifetime.

-Topps introduced a few minor changes during the lifespan of Tiffany.
+During Tiffany’s lifespan, Topps introduced a few minor changes.
 In 1989, they started wrapping the set in a sheet of cellophane.
-The following year, the box was upgraded to be a flashier product with the introduction of gold foil and a golden sticker denoting the set number.
+The following year, the box was upgraded to be a flashier product, with the introduction of gold foil and a golden sticker denoting the set number.

 Bowman received its own Tiffany sets in 1989 and 1990.
 These sets were also printed on a white card stock with a glossy finish on the front.
 The Bowman Tiffany boxes did not have gold accents and were not one solid color.
 Instead, they prominently featured the Bowman branding and were officially called “Collectors’ sets.”